jdupak/diploma-thesis/src/00_thesis.md

 ## BIR Building

-The BIR is built by visiting the HIR tree of the function.
-There are specialized visitors for expressions and statements, patterns, and a top-level visitor that handles function headers (arguments, return, lifetimes, etc.).
-Whenever a new place is created in the compilation database, a list of fresh regions[^bir2] is created for it.
-At this point, we need to figure out the number of lifetimes mentioned in a type.
-For basic types, this is achieved by traversing the type and counting the number of lifetime parameters.
-For generic types, the inner structure is ignored, and only the lifetime and type parameters are considered.
-Note that the type parameters can be generic, creating a structure known as [higher-kinded](https://rustc-dev-guide.rust-lang.org/what-does-early-late-bound-mean.html#early-and-late-bound-parameter-definitions) lifetimes.
-This counting is performed (as a side product) during the variance analysis (explained below) to simplify the type traversing code.
-All types are independently queried for each node from the HIR (they are not derived inside the BIR).
+BIR construction involves visiting the High-Level Intermediate Representation (HIR) tree of the function.
+There are specialized visitors for expressions, statements, and patterns, as well as a top-level visitor for handling function headers.
+Whenever a new place is created in the compilation database, a list of fresh regions[^bir2] is generated.
+Counting the number of lifetimes to be generated involves traversing the type structure.
+For generic types, the inner structure is ignored and only the lifetime and type parameters are considered.
+Note that the type parameters can be also generic, creating a structure known as [higher-kinded](https://rustc-dev-guide.rust-lang.org/what-does-early-late-bound-mean.html#early-and-late-bound-parameter-definitions).
+All types are independently queried for each node from the HIR, instead of being derived within the BIR.

 [^bir2]: In this text, we use the term lifetime for the syntactic object in the code and region for the semantic object in the analysis.
 It is called a region because it represents a set of points in the control flow graph (CFG).
 At this point, the set is not yet known.
 It is the main task of the borrow checker analysis engine to compute the set of points for each region.